helfer/atlas/README.md

-# atlas
+# Atlas

-A GraphQL store
+A fast, simple and flexible GraphQL store for modern web applications.